-Coronavirus: How it all went wrong on board Ruby Princess
+Covid 19 coronavirus: How it all went wrong on board the Ruby Princess

 But she said that would have prevented only 11 cases of the virus.

-"The people that have acquired their infection on the cruise ship could not have been avoided and every period of time that people were on that cruise ship, there were actually at risk of more transmission on the cruise ship in a very, vulnerable age group," Dr Chant said.
+"The people that have acquired their infection on the cruise ship could not have been avoided and, every period of time that people were on that cruise ship, there were actually at risk of more transmission on the cruise ship in a very, vulnerable age group," Chant said.

-More than one in 10 of NSW's coronavirus cases are connected to the Ruby Princess cruise ship as well as seven of NSW's 12 COVID-19 deaths.

-According to The Sun-Herald, the Ruby Princess had logged 128 ill passengers and crew on board, with 24 of those having a fever over 38 degrees.
+According to the Sun-Herald, the Ruby Princess had logged 128 ill passengers and crew on board, with 24 of those having a fever over 38 degrees.

 The report, obtained by the publication, allegedly shows a further six people reported muscle aches, diarrhoea, severe headaches or vomiting.

-The publication claims instead of asking passengers whether they had travelled to a variety of countries considered medium or high risk, it is understood those on board were only asked to specify if they'd travelled through mainland China or Iran or transited through South Korea.
+The publication claims instead of asking passengers whether they had travelled to a variety of countries considered to be medium or high risk, it is understood those on board were only asked to specify if they'd travelled through mainland China or Iran or transited through South Korea.
 However, at the time the ship was allowed to dock in Sydney, Cambodia, Hong Kong, Indonesia, Japan, Singapore and Thailand had been listed by the Department of Foreign Affairs and Trade as moderate to high risk.

 NSW Police Commissioner Mick Fuller is investigating the handling of the saga.